-Angel Reese had an excellent rookie year personally.
+Angel Reese had an excellent rookie year personally last season.
 However, it was a disappointing season for her team as the Chicago Sky failed to enter the playoffs for the first time since 2018.
-Reese, who had won the NCAA title just a year ago, was left with disappointment in her rookie season and she expects it to change this year.
+Reese, who had won the NCAA title just a year earlier, was left with disappointment, and she expects it to change this year.

-They picked good pieces in the 2025 WNBA draft and added some valuable pieces to the roster.
-Balanced with young legs and a veteran presence, Reese expects Sky to be elevated among top teams in the league.
+They picked good pieces in the 2025 WNBA draft and added some valuable others to the roster.
+Balanced with young legs and a veteran presence, Reese expects the Sky to be elevated among the league's top teams.

-In an interview with AP published on Friday, Angel Reese said the Sky had the right pieces to pose a threat to the opponents.
+In an interview with the AP published on Friday, Angel Reese said the Sky had the right parts to pose a threat to the opponents.

-Angel Reese scored 10 points on 25.0% shooting from the field, converting only two of her eight shots.
+Angel Reese scored 10 points on 25.0% shooting, converting only two of her eight shots.
 She also had four rebounds and six assists.

 Chicago Sky GM gets honest about Angel Reese trying to build brand outside basketball court